convox/convox/docs/integrations/monitoring/datadog.md

 Once your `DESIRED` `CURRENT` and `READY` counts are all equal your Agents should be up and running.
 To make any changes to your Agent configuration simply modify your manifest and repeat the steps above.

-For further customization and troubleshooting please refer to the [DataDog Docs](https://docs.datadoghq.com/agent/kubernetes/?tab=daemonset)
+For further customization and troubleshooting please refer to the [Datadog Docs](https://docs.datadoghq.com/agent/kubernetes/?tab=daemonset)

 ## Metrics and Traces